5 Steps to Beautiful Stacked Area Charts in Python

 Towards Data Science

-Telling a compelling story with gets way easier when the charts supporting this very story are clear, self-explanatory and visually pleasing to the audience.
+Telling a compelling story with data gets way easier when the charts supporting this very story are clear, self-explanatory and visually pleasing to the audience.

-In many cases, substance and form are just equally important.
+In many cases, substance and form are equally important.

 Great data poorly presented will not catch the attention it deserves while poor data presented in a slick way will easily be discredited.

-Matplotlib makes it quick and easy to plot data with off-the-shelf functions but the fine tuning steps take more effort.
+Matplotlib makes it quick and easy to plot data with off-the-shelf functions but the tuning steps take more effort.

-In this article I focus on stacked area charts and explain how I stitched together the bits of knowledge I found here and there to go from this…
+In this article I focus stacked area charts and explain how I stitched together the bits of knowledge I found here and there to go from this…

 … to that: